jyaskus/fRTS/ReadMe.txt

-Thanks for buying the RTS Starter Kit!
+Enjo the RTS Starter Kit!

 Please see example/docs/Manual.html for details on this pack.